Domestic Violence Awareness Month

 - Change your social media profile and cover photos to show that you stand with NNEDV as we remember those who have lost their lives and celebrate those who have survived.

-- Join NNEDV's newly-launched book club, Reader with a Cause, on Goodreads!
+- Join NNEDV's book club, Reader with a Cause, on Goodreads!
 Many of today's most popular books raise issues that are connected to domestic violence, sexual assault, or stalking -- creating the perfect opportunity to discus the importance of these issues with our friends, families, and coworkers.
 Join us as we read and discuss equality, empowerment, and violence against women as it appears in contemporary literature.

 In honor of Domestic Violence Awareness Month, Abine, Inc., the leading online privacy company, is partnering with NNEDV.
 Through the end of November, Abine will donate $0.10 to NNEDV for every new install of its free DoNotTrackPlus software, which stops companies, advertising newtorks and social networks from tracking web users' activity.